Materials-Consortia/OPTIMADE/optimade.rst

 OPTIMADE JSON lines partial data format
 ---------------------------------------
 The OPTIMADE JSON lines partial data format is a lightweight format for transmitting property data that are too large to fit in a single OPTIMADE response.
+The format is based on `JSON Lines <https://jsonlines.org/>`__, which allows for streaming handling of large datasets.

-In this case, the usual OPTIMADE response gives the value :val:`null` for the property, and the per-entry metadata specifies a URL that can be used to fetch the missing data in this format.
+To communicate a property using this format, the usual OPTIMADE response gives the value :val:`null` for the property.
-See `Per-property metadata`_ for information on the per-entry and per-property metadata format.
+Furthermore, a URL is given which can be used to fetch the missing data.
+For responses that use the JSON response format, a subfield :field:`partial_data_urls` of the resource object metadata field, :field:`meta`, is used, see `JSON Response Schema: Common Fields`_.

 .. _slice object:

-The JSON Lines specification is used to transmit long array data in a "streaming JSON" way [... ref ...].
 To aid the definition of the "json lines" format below, we first define a "slice object" to be a JSON object describing slices of arrays.
 The dictionary has the following OPTIONAL fields: